guillermo-carrasco/bcbio-nextgen-deploy/README.md

 ### Uninstall

 To *completely* uninstall the pipeline and all its configuration files/directories execute:

             python deploy_non_root.py uninstall

+### Update an existing installation
+To update an existing installation, use the update option:

+            python deploy_non_root.py update

+By default, the script looks for the installation in ~/opt/bcbb.
+You can specify another installation directory if this is your case:

+            python deploy_non_root.py -d <installation_directory> update

 ## Local installation within a virtual machine